seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 4. `DealsSimpleDealPathTest` which uses the home page "Shop Deals" box which directs you to all deals with top deals advertised at the top.
 5. `DealsByCategoryPathTest` using simple deals but then sorting by category of smart home to find the item.

 It is important to note that top deals will likely change frequently and these test cases may be obsolete by the time they are ready to be ran again.
 This is unfortunate and requires a lot of work to maintain.
-For this lab, the cases will be maintained until ready to hand in. <br />
+For this lab, the cases will be maintained until handed in. <br />

 ## Functionality 7. add product to shopping cart, then view cart
 In this, we wanted to test that we can add products to the cart before paying, and also view the shopping cart.